BryanShin5/CS506-Fall2025-Project/README.md

 - **Frequency/Timeframe:** [Hourly basis]

 ## Data Cleaning
-- Handle missing values and inconsistencies.
+- Handle missing values and inconsistencies (e.g., Promotions, updates, server shutdown, etc).
-- Normalize/standardize data formats (e.g., date/time, units).
+- Standardize data formats (e.g., date/time, units).
-- Merge multiple sources into one dataset.

 ## Feature Extraction
 - Examples of features to extract:
-  - [Day of week, time of day, weather conditions, holidays, etc.]
+  - [Day of week, time of day, player count, name of the game, how old the game is.]
   - [Aggregated/engineered features like rolling averages.]
+  - [Possible categorization of the game (may be biased)]

 ## Modeling Plan
 We will experiment with several approaches, including:
-- [Linear regression / logistic regression.]
-- [Decision trees or random forests.]
-- [Gradient boosting methods such as XGBoost.]
-- [Optional: Deep learning if time permits.]
+- [Regression.]
+- [Subject to change as we learn more models]

 We will evaluate model performance and select the best one based on accuracy and interpretability.

 ## Visualization Plan
-- Exploratory plots (scatterplots, histograms, correlation heatmaps).
-- Time series plots to observe trends.
-- Feature importance plots (for tree-based models).
-- [Optional: Interactive plots using Plotly or Altair.]
+- Line chart of number of player over time.
+- Different chart with features that may possibly affect the number of players.

 ## Test Plan
 - Reserve **20% of the dataset** as a holdout test set.